syncfusion-content/jsp-docs/jsp/PivotGrid/Olap-Grouping-Bar.md

 documentation: ug
 ---

-# Grouping Bar
+# Grouping bar

 ## Initialization

-Grouping Bar allows user to dynamically alter the report by filter and remove operations in the PivotGrid control.
-Based on the OLAP datasource and report bound to the PivotGrid control, Grouping Bar will be automatically populated.
-You can enable Grouping Bar option in PivotGrid by setting the `enableGroupingBar` property to true.
+Grouping bar allows you to dynamically alter the report by filter and remove operations in the pivot grid control.
+Based on the OLAP data source and report bound to the pivot grid control, the grouping bar will be automatically populated.
+You can enable this option in the pivot grid by setting the `enableGroupingBar` property to true.

 {% highlight html %}